jfiander/usps-flags/README.md

 ## Testing

 Tests are written in Rspec.

-To run all specs in a cloned repo, run 'rake'.
+To run all specs, run `rake` or `rspec`.

+To run most specs, but skip the static file generators (which can be slow), run `rspec --tag '~slow'`.

 ## Generation